-– The Alliance for Endometriosis aims to eliminate stigma and encourage more open and productive conversations that lead to faster diagnoses and improved treatment options and experiences in endometriosis
+– The Alliance for Endometriosis has launched an Action Plan to address the survey findings, aiming to eliminate stigma and encourage more open and productive conversations that lead to faster diagnoses and improved treatment experiences

 About the Alliance for Endometriosis

-The American College of Obstetricians and Gynecologists (ACOG), the Endometriosis Association, AbbVie, HealthyWomen, the International Pelvic Pain Society (IPPS), GE Healthcare and Black Women’s Health Imperative (BWHI) have partnered to form the Alliance for Endometriosis with a single goal: to improve the lives of people with endometriosis.
-By working together, listening to people impacted by endometriosis and understanding what the endometriosis community wants and needs, the Alliance for Endometriosis will create a program that we hope will reduce – or eliminate – the stigma associated with this disease and encourage more productive patient and physician conversations that lead to faster diagnoses and improved treatment options and experiences.
+The Alliance for Endometriosis is a group of organizations with a single goal: to improve the lives of people with endometriosis.
+Together, AbbVie, the American College of Obstetricians and Gynecologists (ACOG), the Black Women’s Health Imperative (BWHI), the Endometriosis Association, GE Healthcare, HealthyWomen and the International Pelvic Pain Society (IPPS) hope to eliminate stigma associated with this disease and encourage more open and productive conversations that lead to faster diagnoses, better education and improved treatment options and experiences.
 If you have endometriosis or endometriosis symptoms, the Alliance for Endometriosis wants you to be heard, believed and supported.
 Learn more and share your experience with endometriosis at AllianceForEndo.com.

-Endometriosis, or endo, is a disease where the tissue that forms the inside lining of the uterus grows where it doesn’t belong – sometimes on the ovaries, fallopian tubes and other organs found in the pelvic area – which can cause chronic pain.i Symptoms related to endometriosis vary, and some symptoms are associated with pain that can be debilitating and may interfere with day-to-day activities.ii Common symptoms of endometriosis include swelling and period pain, as well as pain throughout the month and during sex.i Despite affecting one in 10 women of reproductive age in the United States,i endometriosis has been underprioritized as an important women’s health issue.
+Endometriosis, or endo, is a disease where the tissue that forms the inside lining of the uterus grows where it doesn’t belong – sometimes on the ovaries, fallopian tubes and other organs found in the pelvic area – which can cause chronic pain.[ii]
+Symptoms related to endometriosis vary, and some symptoms are associated with pain that can be debilitating and may interfere with day-to-day activities.ii, [iii] Common symptoms of endometriosis include swelling and period pain, as well as pain throughout the month and during sex.ii Despite affecting one in 10 women of reproductive age in the United States,ii endometriosis has been underprioritized as an important women’s health issue.